TejasveeJadhav/sql-sales-data-analysis/README.md

-# sql-sales-data-analysis
+# SQL Sales Data Analysis
 Sales data analysis using SQL with business insights and queries .
-# SQL Sales Data Analysis

 ## 📌 Project Overview
 This project analyzes sales data using SQL to answer real-world business questions.